Octaze0406/Recruitment-2/web-Html.md

 +since checkbox creates multiples options to asnwer and if you want user to select only one option ,,,just change type="radio".

+**CSS**
+---

+CSS properties define how elements should be styled.
+For example, color, font-size, background-color, and margin are all properties.